Yshayy/not-my-problem-talk/slides/first.md

 ---

-Authorization
+## Authorization

----

-* We want to allow only uses with email permission the capability to send email
+* We want to allow only users with admin permission the capability to send email

 ---